Obstacles to Grieving

 - Having certain psychological or cognitive disorders.
 Conditions such as depression, high anxiety or other mental disorders, intellectual disability, or substance abuse can interfere with a person's ability to grieve.

 - Having certain beliefs and values about grieving or death.
 For example, people who believe they need to be strong for the sake of other people may have difficulty grieving.
-Some people aren't able to grieve when they lose someone important through an illness that frightens them (such as cancer or AIDS), suicide, or an act of violence.
+Some people aren't able to grieve when they lose someone important through an illness that frightens them (such as cancer), suicide, or an act of violence.

 - Having unresolved problems with or conflicting feelings about the person who died.
 Having both positive feelings (such as gratitude) and negative feelings (such as resentment) toward a deceased person may sometimes interfere with healthy grieving.